 À bientôt - See you later

-À bientôt is an informal option used only when you know a French person, or you can use the informal version au revoir with strangers.
+À bientôt is an informal option used only when you know a French person, or you can use the formal version au revoir with strangers.

 Remember that in French, in informal situations, you can use the word "Tu."
 However, if you are meeting others in formal situations, you should use "Vous."
 Learn more about the basic greetings here.